 Growing vegetables and herbs in your garden gives you the opportunity to connect what you grow with what you eat.
 The first steps to a summer’s worth of veggies are to plan and prep your garden space.
 After you’ve prepped your vegetable garden, gather your seeds, seedlings and tools and get started planting.

 There’s such a wide variety of vegetables and herbs that it can be intimidating to know where to start.
 The best advice is to begin with what grows best in your area and what your family likes to eat.

 What to Plant:

 Early in the season, you can begin with cool-weather crops like cabbage, lettuce and peas.
 You can also start seeds indoors for warm-weather crops like tomatoes, peppers and eggplants.

 - Start your own from seed.
 If you have at least 6 weeks before the date of last frost, then you have time to start plants from seeds.
 Learn how to start seeds indoors.

 - Direct sow seeds.
 Root veggies like carrots and radishes can be sown directly into the garden once all danger of frost has passed.
 Plants with larger seeds like squash and cucumbers can be planted directly in the garden, too.

 - Purchase seedlings.
-Bonnie Plants’ vegetable and herb seedlings will appear in the Garden Center when it’s time for them to be planted in your garden.
-In frost-prone regions, you may want to have a row cover for frost protection just in case you get a late-season cold snap.
+Vegetable and herb seedlings appear in the Garden Center when it’s time to plant them in your garden.
+In frost-prone regions, use a row cover for frost protection just in case you get a late-season cold snap.

 When to Plant: